top of page

 The dosage for each person is slightly different, but you can experiment with 1/4 to 1 teaspoon of triphaladi powder in warm water before bed.

-Or take 1-2 Triphala tablets before bed with warm water.
+Or take 1-2 Triphala tablets before bed with warm water, like these from Kottakkal Ayurveda.

 1. Avoid overeating